KWCH was the first television station in Kansas and began broadcasting

 2009, Wichita was named an All-America City for the fourth time.

-Joan Barrett, President and General Manager; Marcus Wilkerson, Director of Sales; Brian Gregory, Director of News; Laverne E. Goering, Director of Programming and Operations; Joe Miller, Controller; Steve Reiter , Chief Engineer; Shawn Hilferty, Director of Digital Media; Dominic Gauna, Creative Services Director; and Kara Franks, Human Resources Manager.
+Brad Moses, General Manager; Marcus Wilkerson, Director of Sales; Brian Gregory, Director of News; Laverne E. Goering, Director of Programming and Operations; Joe Miller, Controller; Steve Reiter , Chief Engineer; Shawn Hilferty, Director of Digital Media; and Dominic Gauna, Creative Services Director.